dbb1019/Annie-s-3D-Panner/README.md

 - Width: Adjusts the stereo width.

 ## HRTF Setup Guide
-To use the 3D features, you need to load Head-Related Impulse Responses (HRTF).
+To use the 3D features, you need to load Head-Related Impulse Responses (HRIR).
 This plugin uses the SADIE II HRTF Database developed by the University of York.

-I have included 6 different HRTF models in the SADIE folder of this repository to get you started immediately:
+I have included 6 different HRTF models in the SADIE folder of this repository:

 - D1, D2 (Dummy Head Measurements)